Cisco Unified Contact Center Management Portal

 Beginning with Unified CCE 8.0(1), the Distributor AW (with or without HDS) is renamed as an Administration & Data Server.
 Multiple Administration & Data Server deployments with different roles are available, based on the functionality and amount of reporting data that it can handle.

 Administration Server, was designed for use with Unified CCMP in a hosted deployment when a lightweight Administration & Data Server running on Virtual Machines is desirable.

 Administration Server (Configuration-Only Administration Server)

-In this role as a Configuration-Only Administration Server, the HDS is not enabled and real-time reporting is turned OFF.
+In this role as a Configuration-Only Administration Server, the HDS is not enabled and real-time reporting is turned off.
 This distributor deployment provides support for configuration changes only.
-No real-time or historical reporting is supported (see the figure below).
+No real-time or historical reporting is supported, as shown in the following figure.

 Figure 1.
 Configuration-Only Administration Server